Suggested height and age are reference only

 Targeted child is mass of 9 to 18kg, stature is 65 to 100 cm and age is 1 to 4 years old.
 However, there is one CRS covering for infant and toddler (so call usage for both infant and toddler).

-Reason not to include this CRS for the assesment is that performance of this type CRS is grearly influenced by the vehicle seat belt performance.
+The reason is that performance of this type CRS is greatly influenced by vehicle seatbelt performances.

 Child seats need to be changed as your child grows.